 293 disciplinary records, health and medical information, family status income 294 or assessments/testing results, unless disclosure is required or permitted 295 by law or School Board Policy.
 296 ii.
 Sharing of confidential information restricted by state or federal law.
 297 iii.
 Threatening the integrity of student testing security, or failing to maintain 298 student testing security, by examining, reading, revealing, or copying the 299 passages, test items, or performance tasks; interpreting or reading test 300 items or passages for students; changing or otherwise interfering with 301 student responses to test items; causing achievement of schools to be 302 inaccurately measured or reported; and copying or reading student 303 responses.
 304 iv.
-Sharing of confidential information from a closed session of the School 305 Board prior to such information becoming a public record subject to 306 disclosure.
-307 h.
-Crir minal Acts - We are committed to reporting criminal conduct, and 308 ••• er conduct that damages the integrity or reputation of the School 309 trict.
+Sharing of confidential information from a closed session of the School 305 Board prior to such information becoming a public record subject to 306 disclosure. . .
+307 h. minal Acts - We are committed to reporting criminal conduct, and 308 er conduct that damages the integrity or reputation of the School 309 trict.
 Employees should abide by federal, state and local laws.
-Unethical 310 duct includes but is not limited to: 310 CON duct includes but is not innited to.
-311 i.
+Unethical 310 con duct includes but is not limited to: 311 i.
 Committing or being convicted of felonies involving breach of public trust 312 and other specified offenses as provided in Section 112.3173, Florida 313 Statutes, as now or hereafter amended; 314 ii.
 Committing, being convicted or found guilty of, or entering a plea of guilty.
-315 regardless of adjudication of guilt, of any crime involving moral turpitude.
-316 as defined by State Board of Education Rule 6B-4.009, FAC, as now or 317 hereafter amended; 318 iii.
-Failing to report the arrest or conviction for criminal acts as provided in 319 •••• School Board Policy 3.13 (Self Reporting of Arrests and Convictions by 320 School District Employees); or 320 School District Employees/, or 321 iv.
+315 regardless of adjudication of guilt, of any crime involving moral turpitude, 316 as defined by State Board of Education Rule 6B-4.009, FAC, as now or 317 hereafter amended; 318 iii.
+Failing to report the arrest or conviction for criminal acts as provided in School Board Policy 3.13 (Self Reporting of Arrests and Convictions by 319 320 School District Employees); or 321 iv.
 Committing or being convicted of criminal acts as provided in School 322 Board Policy 3.13 (Self Reporting of Arrests and Convictions by School 323 District Employees).
 324 i.
-Pro fessional Conduct - We are committed to ensuring that our power 325 authority are used in an appropriate, positive manner that enhances 326 public interest and trust.
-Employees should demonstrate conduct that 327 ows generally recognized professional standards.
-Unethical conduct is any 328 duct that impairs the ability of any holder of a necessary license, certificate, 329 , to function professionally in his or her employment position or a pattern of 347 , to function professionally in this of their employment position of a pattern of
+Pro fessional Conduct - We are committed to ensuring that our power 325 ٠. authority are used in an appropriate, positive manner that enhances public interest and trust.
+Employees should demonstrate conduct that 326 327 www.generally recognized professional standards.
+Unethical conduct is any 328 duct that impairs the ability of any holder of a necessary license, certificate.
+329 etc., , to function professionally in his or her employment position or a pattern of